 J.D., University of Wyoming, College of Law (1982)

 Emily M. Harris

 Emily joined the Wyoming Bar in 2013.
 Until the spring of 2016, Emily served as an Assistant Public Defender at the Laramie County Trial Division of the Wyoming Office of the State Public Defender, serving many hundreds of clients.
 Initially, Emily represented mainly misdemeanor clients charged mostly with domestic violence, driving under the influence, and drug possession offenses.
 For her final year with the Trial Division, Emily served clients charged with felony offenses ranging from drug distribution to aggravated kidnapping.
 She also has helped clients successfully enter and graduate from the alternative courts in Laramie County.
 In the past, Emily served as the defense bar representative for both the Laramie County Veterans Treatment Court and the Laramie County Drug Court.
 Emily has served as an Indigent Parents Contract Attorney for Laramie County.
 Currently, Emily focuses primarily on criminal defense work at both the state and federal levels.
 From the spring of 2018 to early 2020, Emily served as a Senior Assistant Public Defender at the Laramie County Trial Division of the Wyoming Office of the State Public Defender, again focusing on clients charged with felony offenses.
 Emily also serves as a Criminal Justice Act Panel Attorney.
-In additional to traditional felony appointments, the United States District Court for the District of Wyoming recently began appointing Emily to assist clients seeking compassionate release.
+In addition to traditional felony appointments, the United States District Court for the District of Wyoming recently began appointing Emily to assist clients seeking compassionate release.

 J.D., University of Wyoming, College of Law (2013)

 B.A., Arizona State University (2010), History, summa cum laude

 B.A., Arizona State University (2010), Political Science, summa cum laude